Thiago-Anzaldo/readMe/README.md

 ### Data Base Designer:
 Name: Ignacio Gonzalez

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.

 ### Programmer:
 1)
 Name: Santino Rioja

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.
-2)
+3)
 Name: Emiliano Estrada

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.
-3)
+4)
 Name: Agustin Castro

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.
-4)
+5)
 Name: Thiago Anzaldo

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.

 ### Stylesheet
 1)
 Name: Samuel Serrezuela

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.
-2)
+3)
 Name: Gael Baez

 Description: He has a passion for programming and teamwork.
 He is in charge of the organization and development of the Gacha-Dex project.

 I hope you like this project, as it was made with a lot of love.
 Thank you very much.